 To signal what option is selected, data hiding is used instead of signaling the flag in the bitstream.
-In HEVC, the sign of the last coefficient of a coefficients group (CG) is hiden in the sum of the absolute values of the CG’s coefficients.
+In HEVC, the sign of the last coefficient of a coefficients group (CG) is hidden in the sum of the absolute values of the CG’s coefficients.
 In JEM, a similar technique is used to hide the filtering flag that indicates what of the two filters related to the same filter set and selected in accordance with block size and intra prediction mode.
-The transform coefficients of a given TU and located at an odd position are used to hide the value of the filtering flag.
+The transform coefficients of a given coding block that are located at an odd position are used to hide the value of the filtering flag.

-Adaptive reference samples smoothing (ARSS) is applied only for the luma component, and only when Intra CU partition is 2Nx2N, CU size is not larger than 32x32 but TU size is large than 4x4, at least one coefficient sub-group in the TU has a sign bit hidden and the intra prediction mode is not DC mode.
-The condition of reference samples smoothing has been modified for luminance component of 8x8 TUs compared to HEVC: the threshold of angle between intra mode and the closest horizontal or vertical axis has been reduced by 2.
-In order to avoid over-smoothing the boundary prediction filters (2.3.3) are disabled for blocks smaller than 16x16 with position dependent Intra prediction combination index is greater than 1.
-The selection rules for 4-taps Intra interpolation filer (2.3.2) has been also modified for the luma component: cubic intra-interpolation is used for all TU sizes.
+Adaptive reference samples smoothing (ARSS) is applied only for the luma component, in case that CU size is smaller than or equal to 1024 luma samples and larger than or equal to 64 luma samples, at least one coefficient sub-group in the Luma coding block has a sign bit hidden and the intra prediction mode is not DC mode.
+The condition of reference samples smoothing has been modified for luminance component compared to HEVC: the threshold of angle between intra mode and the closest horizontal or vertical axis has been reduced by 2.
+The selection rules for 4-taps Intra interpolation filer has been also modified for the luma component: cubic intra-interpolation is used for coding block with all sizes.